Picture credit: https://commons.wikimedia.org/wiki/File:CORI_Middle_School_Reading.jpg

 The Reading and Vocabulary project is funded by the Nuffield Foundation to investigate whether the amount of reading that children and adolescents do is important for vocabulary growth.
 We are working with Dr Laura Shapiro, Professor Adrian Burgess and Dr Sanne van der Kleij at Aston University.

-If you’re interested in reading more about the RAV project then please click here
+If you’re interested in finding out more about the Love to Read project then please click here and click here

 Vocabulary and Reading in Secondary School (VaRiSS)

 The VaRiSS project aims to examine the relationship between oral vocabulary and reading in secondary schools.
 We are interested in the role that vocabulary knowledge plays in reading and reciprocally the extent to which reading promotes vocabulary development.
 Most research on vocabulary and reading development focuses on primary-aged children and relatively little is known about secondary-aged pupils.
 In this project, data has been collected from 200 secondary school pupils, from Years 7, 8 and 9.
 This research has highlighted the importance of continuing to look at vocabulary and reading development in adolescence to inform theory and educational practice and policy.

 You can see one of our presentations on this page

 We are currently working on research articles, watch this space!

 The Opportunities for Word Learning project is funded by the US National Institutes of Health to investigate how children with Developmental Language Disorder learn new words and how this relates to their reading abilities.
 We are working with Professor Tiffany Hogan (MGH Institute of Health Professions), Professor Julie Wolter (University of Montana) and Dr Suzanne Adlof (University of South Carolina) on this project.

 Harnessing Reading to Promote Vocabulary Learning

 We have worked on various projects that aim to investigate how reading affects language development.
 For a blog on this topic for the Teacher Development Trust, click here